madfolio/old_website2/_posts/2020-11-17-Ecosystems.markdown

 ## Introduction

 There has been much written about open innovation and enablement of busines ecosystems.
-These have been led by Chesborough [^f1]
+These have been led by [Chesborough][1]

 ## Notes
-[^f1]: Chesbrough, Henry & Vanhaverbeke, Wim & West, Joel.
+[1]: Chesbrough, Henry & Vanhaverbeke, Wim & West, Joel.
 (2008).
-Open Innovation: Researching A New Paradigm. [[https://www.researchgate.net/publication/232957368_Open_Innovation_Researching_A_New_Paradigm]]
+Open Innovation: Researching A New Paradigm. [https://www.researchgate.net/publication/232957368_Open_Innovation_Researching_A_New_Paradigm]